The Interpreter's Café

 Picture

-Eating on the run or don't have time to prepare a healthy, delicious meal after a full-day trial?
-Here are some of my favorite Delaware places.
+When eating on the run or if I don't have time to prepare a healthy meal after a full-day trial, It is good to know where to get dishes that are fresh and delicious.
+These are some of my favorite Delaware places.

 Vietnamese: "vPho "on Kirkwood Hwy.
 Newark : Great beef pho